Week 4 (Sep. 2, 3, 5)

 - Roll a small steel ball down the ramp.
 Record the time the ball takes to roll 10, 20, 30, 40, etc. cm down the ramp.
 Be sure to record experimental uncertainty.

-- Repeat this procedure for three different ramp angles.
+- Repeat this procedure for at least three different ramp angles.

 - Make a plot of the distance (ordinate) as a function of time (abscissa) using graphical analysis software.
 Label your plot appropriately.